Yoctol/bottender/docs/the-basics-chain.md

 title: Chain of Responsibility
 ---

-Another way to organize your actions is using the ["Chain of Responsibility"](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) pattern.
-In this way, you can prioritize your actions explicitly by specifying the order of the actions.
+An advanced way to organize your actions is using the ["Chain of Responsibility"](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern).
+This enables you to prioritize your actions explicitly by the order of the actions.

-Consider we have an app that has three very different layers: `RuleBased` layer, `MachineLearning` layer and `HumanAgent` layer.
-It depends, but you may want to put the cheapest layer on the top of the chain:
+Considering a customer service bot app with three very different layers: `RuleBased` layer, `MachineLearning` layer and `HumanAgent` layer, generally speaking, you may want to put the cheapest layer on the top of the chain:

 ```js
 const { chain } = require('bottender');